Welcome to today's edition of the Rush 24-7 podcast.

 They refused the offer.

-They're still paying the price both places.
+They're still paying the price, both places.

-Anyway, drive around and learn about the community, who lives where, what the various neighborhoods are.
+Anyway, drive around and learn about the community, who lives where, what the various neighborhoods are, two military bases at the time.

-And how I found Rio Linda.
+And that's how I found Rio Linda.

-Accidentally, I was driving around one of the military bases, and Rio Linda was nearby.
+Accidentally, I was driving around one of the military bases, and Riolinda was nearby.

 And I saw the population sign.